 6 Automated Data Capture Methods For Business Development

 Today, digitization penetrates all spheres of business.
 2.5 quintillion bytes of data that people create every day is predominantly unstructured data.
-Whether it is audio, video or text, big data – if meticulously collected, recognized and processed – can be used to generate business value through leveraging state-of-the-art technologies.
+Whether it is audio, video or text, big data – if meticulously collected, recognized, and processed – can generate business value through leveraging state-of-the-art technologies.

 Automated data capture involves using technologies that allow machines to capture data and then transform it into meaningful insights.
 The choice of automated data capture methods depends on the type of business and strategic goals.
-Here are the examples that demonstrate the key role of big data for business to flourish.
+Here are the examples that show the key role of big data for businesses to flourish.

 OCR, OMR, ICR: What Is the Difference?